The index of centralizers of elements of reductive Lie algebras: Introduction

-Because of the importance of Elashvili's conjecture in invariant theory, it would be very appreciated to find a conceptual proof of Elashvili's conjecture applicable to all finite-dimensional simple Lie algebras.
+Because of the importance of Elashvili's conjecture in invariant theory, it would be very appreciated to find a general proof of Theorem~\ref{tint2} applicable to all finite-dimensional simple Lie algebras.
 The proof we propose in this paper is fresh and almost general.
 More precisely, it remains $7$ isolated cases; one nilpotent orbit in type E$_7$ and six nilpotent orbits in type E$_8$ have to be considered separately.
 For these 7 orbits, the use of \texttt{GAP} is unfortunately necessary.
+In order to provide a complete proof of Theorem~\ref{tint2}, we include in this paper the computations using \texttt{GAP} we made to deal with these remaining seven cases.